Phangster/react-redux-introduction/README.md

 `react-redux-final` is the same application, using the Redux library for state management.
 Examine the App component.
 Notice how it has become a stateless component?

+In this lesson, we will start from `react-redux-start` and see how the architecture of a pure React app can be transformed into a React-Redux one.

 For a brief reference or description of the various moving parts of Redux, read the comments in the respective files in the Redux folder.